UglyMice/KromaFM.cc/README.md

 ### User-Friendly Design:
 KromaFM.cc features a minimalist, responsive layout that keeps the vibrant color swatches front and center.
 Clean typography and ample whitespace ensure easy readability, while a sticky header provides quick navigation.
 Whether on desktop or mobile, the interface stays uncluttered and intuitive.

+### Lights On / Lights Off
+A new dark theme option creates a more immersive, cinematic browsing experience.
+Ideal for nighttime sessions or low-light environments.
+The toggle is built directly into the sidebar, allowing users to switch themes instantly without reloading the page.
+Dark Mode applies globally across all views and adapts seamlessly to the app’s layout.

+### Swatch Glow Effects (Dark mode only):
+When using Dark Mode, color swatches now emit a soft glow on hover that matches their exact hue.
+This subtle lighting effect adds depth and interactivity.

 ## Tech Stack:
 Front-end web app built with HTML5, CSS3, and modern JavaScript.
 It uses React for a modular, component-based structure and efficient rendering.
 Development is powered by Vite, enabling fast load times and instant updates during coding.
 All color and song data are handled in JSON or React state, with no backend server required—the app runs entirely in the browser.